 Justice for All

-Why It Connects with Hebraic Thought
+How It Connects To Hebraic Thought

 Though Jeremiah Unterman might not think of this as a work of Hebraic philosophy, his task aims at a similar goal: showing the unique developments of ethics in the Hebrew Bible absent in the ancient Near East.
 Though Egyptian and Mesopotamian literature has similar legal material, the Hebraic ethics idealized across the Old Testament are demonstrably radical in comparison.
 Unterman argues for a few key principles that when worked out across the biblical texts, emerge to create significant ethical innovations from all neighboring traditions.
 What’s more, the ethical traditions of the West adhere much closer to these central Hebraic ideas than Hellenist ethics: the treatment of aliens, repentance, labor laws, fair treatment, protections for the vulnerable, and more.